Pranjal-neo/RF-DETR-CPP-TENSORRT/README.md

 The compiled application can be used to perform object detection using a TensorRT engine.
 Specific usage instructions will depend on the final application design (e.g., command-line arguments).
 Here's a general outline:

-1.  **Engine Generation:** If you need to create a TensorRT engine from an RF_DETR ONNX model, you'll likely have a conversion tool or functionality within the project.  *(Add specific instructions if applicable)*
+1.  **Engine Generation:** If you need to create a TensorRT engine from an RF_DETR ONNX model, you'll likely have a conversion tool or functionality within the project.
 2.  **Running Inference:** The application will take inputs (images or videos) and the TensorRT engine as input.
-It will then perform object detection and output the results (e.g., bounding boxes, class labels, confidence scores).  *(Add specific command-line arguments or API usage if applicable)*
+It will then perform object detection and output the results (e.g., bounding boxes, class labels, confidence scores).

     Example (Illustrative):